LeoBertini/LeoBertini/README.md

 # Hi there!
-I'm Leo Bertini 🧑🏻‍💻🌊🪸🩻
+# I'm Leo Bertini 🧑🏻‍💻🌊🪸🩻

-- I'm a marine scientist and coder at heart with a strong interest in technology and crunching numbers to reveal meaningfull patterns.
+- I'm a marine scientist and conding enthusiast with strong interest in tech and data science.
-- Currently an early-stage researcher at the Natural History Museum and PhD candidate at the University of Bristol (UK).
-- I am now shooting very porwerfull X-rays at coral skeletons and developing advanced 3D imaging processig pipelines coupled with AI to study historical coral growth in undertudied areas of SE Asia.
+- Currently shooting very porwerfull X-rays at coral skeletons and developing advanced 3D imaging processig pipelines coupled with AI to study historical coral growth in undertudied areas of SE Asia.
+- I am now an early stage researcher at the Natural History Museum and PhD candidate at the University of Bristol (UK).
 - I have a joint MSc in Marine Biological Resources and Global Ocean Change by the University of Bergen (Norway) and the University of Ghent (Belgium).
 - I also have a BSc in Oceanography from the University of São Paulo (Brazil).
-- In my free time, I can be found underwater or amidst nature and reading on topics like technology, carbon storage, renewable energy, and the blue economy.
+- In my free time, I can be found underwater, at the gym or amidst nature and reading on topics like technology, carbon storage, renewable energy, and the blue economy.

 ### Languages